AttuneIntelligence/DeepSeek-v4-Flash-One-DGX-Spark/docs/performance.md

-That is the rationale for keeping the window large: **context depth is cheap to hold and cheap to extend; it is only expensive to establish.** A smaller window would not make warm turns faster — they are already sub-second — it would only force eviction and turn cheap warm turns back into expensive cold ones.
+That is the rationale for keeping the window large: **context depth is cheap to hold and cheap to extend; it is only expensive to establish.** A smaller window would not make warm turns faster — they are already sub-second — it would only force eviction and turn cheap warm turns back into expensive cold ones -- a 134 second penalty, every time it happens.

 ## Retrieval: the window is used, not just held